 Conformational states visited during LeuT transport cycle and corresponding hydration patterns and changes in interactions at intracelluar and extracelluar gates.
 Six states, labeled, are distinguished, including three newly determined ones by our advanced MD simulations: holo-occluded, inward-facing substrate-bound open (IFo*), and apo-occluded.
 The putative two intracelluar gating pairs R5-D369 and W8-Y268-Y265 are detected.
 Hydrated regions are indicated by blue shaded areas.
 (Cheng and Bahar, 2014, PLos Comp.
 Biol.)

 Drug abuse and related diseases influence the regulation of cellular processes such as cell survival/death and immune response.
 We are using systems biology approaches to understand the dynamics of the protein-protein interaction and metabolic networks and that underlies these cellular processes, and to predict (poly)pharmacological strategies for improving treatments.
-We have constructed kinetic models for a variety of cellular processes, including apoptosis (Liu et al, 2014), ferroptosis (Kagan et al, under review), innate immune response (Liu et al, 2016), autophagy, and dopamine transporter trafficking and efflux.
-We are currently using these models to study the methamphetamine-induced autophagy-apoptosis cell decision, the amphetamine-induced regulation of dopamine transporter (in collaboration with the Amara lab at the NIMH, NIH), and the type-2 inflammation in asthma induced autophagic cell survival and ferroptotic cell death (in collaboration with the FRP PI Wenzel, Director of Asthma Institute at UPMC).
+We have constructed kinetic models for a variety of cellular processes, including apoptosis (Liu et al, 2014), ferroptosis (Kagan et al, 2017), innate immune response (Liu et al, 2016), autophagy (Liu et al, 2017), and dopamine transporter trafficking and efflux.
+We are currently using these models to study the methamphetamine-induced autophagy-apoptosis cell decision and the amphetamine-induced regulation of dopamine transporter (in collaboration with the Amara lab at the NIMH, NIH), and the type-2 inflammation in asthma induced autophagic cell survival and ferroptotic cell death (in collaboration with the FRP PI Wenzel, Director of Asthma Institute at UPMC).

-Understanding protein structure is very important for developing strategies toward modulating their activities.
+Elucidating the allosteric dynamics of receptors is very important for developing strategies toward modulating their activities.
 A major challenge is receptor structural flexibility, which mediates ligand binding, activation/inactivation/desensitization mechanisms as well as allosteric signaling events.
 This is a difficult problem because of the complexity and specificity of interactions, the multiplicity of conformations, and insufficient data on the structure and energetics of protein-ligand interactions.
-We are tackling this problem using normal mode analysis and molecular dynamics simulations to provide insights into the activation/inactivation mechanism of target proteins.
-As one of our studies, we have been studying ionotropic glutamate receptors (iGluRs), iGluRs are ligand-gated ion channels and receptors at the same time, and they regulate excitatory neurotransmission.
-Using Anisotropic Network Model (ANM) calculations, we have found that two prominent subfamily members of iGluRs, AMPA receptor (AMPAR) and NMDA receptor (NMDAR), share robust mechanisms of regulation, and could serve as targets for allosteric modulation of their activities. (see Dutta et al, 2015; see more movies of global dynamics of AMPAR and NMDAR; see Krieger et al 2015).
+We are tackling this problem using network models for complex structures and molecular dynamics simulations at atomic level.
+An important class of targets playing a key role in synaptic plasticity and neurological disorders is the family of ionotropic glutamate receptors (iGluRs), iGluRs are ligand-gated ion channels and receptors at the same time, and they regulate excitatory neurotransmission.
+Using Anisotropic Network Model (ANM), we have recently shown how two prominent subfamilies of iGluR family, AMPA receptor (AMPAR) and NMDA receptor (NMDAR), share robust mechanisms of regulation, and could serve as targets for allosteric modulation of their activities. (see Dutta et al 2015; see more movies of global dynamics of AMPAR and NMDAR; see Krieger et al 2015).
 This was a collaborative study with the lab of Dr Ingo Greger at the MRC, Cambridge U, UK.

 Molecular Mechanism of Dopamine Transport by Human Dopamine Transporter